brianclements/vim-popwindow/README.md

 You can enable/disable certain types and set the closure order in your vimrc (this is the default setting):

-`let g:popwindow_close_types = ['fugitive', 'help', 'quickfix', 'temp', 'nerdtree']`
+`let g:popwindow_close_types = ['fugitive-diff', 'fugitive', 'help', 'quickfix', 'temp', 'nerdtree']`

-On invocation of the plugin, the setting above will close 'fugitive' windows first.
-On next invocation, it will close the 'help' windows next, and so on.
+On invocation of the plugin, the setting above will close 'fugitive-diff' windows first.
+On next invocation, it will close the 'fugitive' windows next, and so on.
 One closure will occur upon each invocation.

 Include the types you want in this setting, omit the ones you don't, and set the order you desire.
-If applicable, each type has it's own criteria and special instructions for matching and closing the window of that type so that they are handled properly; 'nerdtree' is closed with `NERDTreeClose` and 'quickfix' is closed with `ccl` for example.
+If applicable, each type has it's own criteria and special instructions for matching and closing the window of that type so that they are handled properly; 'nerdtree' is closed with `NERDTreeClose`, 'quickfix' is closed with `ccl`, and 'fugitive-diff' will `diffoff` the windows before closing for example.

 You can select whether to close the buffer itself or just the window by setting either 'buffer' or 'window' here (default value is 'buffer'):